Free the People Roc activists call police response to Capitol Hill riots a disgrace

 ROCHESTER, N.Y.
-(WROC) —As leaders around the world react to the unrest and violence that took in D.C.
-Wednesday, local Black Lives Matter activists are comparing the police response in the Capitol to what we saw right here in Rochester during protests over Daniel Prude’s death.
+(WROC) —As leaders around the world react to the unrest and violence that took in D.C. on Wednesday, local Black Lives Matter activists are comparing the police response in the nation’s capital to what we saw right here in Rochester during protests over Daniel Prude’s death.

-Many activists and protest leaders here say the discrepancy is a disgrace, noting that Thursday’s riot only emphasizes the need for a change in our community.
+Many activists and protest leaders here say the discrepancy is a disgrace, noting that the riot only emphasizes the need for a change in our community.

 “We’re concerned and I’m speaking as a black man, as an advocate,” said Rashad Smith, of Causewave Community Partners.